Ganarok/fichesetchips/back/README.md

 - Create the different fixture in `back/src/database/fixtures`

-- Implement the seeder inside the migration file you created like this one : `back/src/database/seeders/1665931703695-SeedPrefrencesAndUsers.ts` using the fixtures
+- Implement the seeder inside the migration file you created like this one : `back/src/database/seeders/1665931703695-SeedPrefrencesAndUsers.ts` using the fixtures and and the name=name of your class ex : `name = 'SeedPrefrencesAndUsers1665927924682'`

 - Seed db with :